The ultimate image guide for email marketing campaigns

 For more info on resizing images, check out the ‘Resizing your images’ section of our Social media image guide for Facebook, Twitter & LinkedIn.

-As an added bonus, we’ve created a tutorial video showing you how to resize images using Pixlr Express.
-Simply sign up to our weekly blog to get your free video:
+As an added bonus, we’ve created a free tutorial video showing you how to resize images using Pixlr.

 What about image compression?